DDoS/Golite/doc/report.md

 As you can see a lot of the implicit semantics are made explicit, such as: zero values, temporary variable in multiple assignments, and void returns at the end of functions.
 All the control flow is re-written as branches and labels.
 Most statements are simplified into multiple ones, such as one print per expression, and one declaration per variable.
 Operators are also made type specific; for example comparing integers uses `==`, but strings use `==$`.
+More complex operations, like struct and array equality are expanded to many lines of code.

 All of the non-declaration statements use a new notation in the form of `stmtName(symbols and values)`, which is more verbose but easier to work with.

+Type declarations are ignored, and all types and symbol have their aliases removed.
+This can make things a bit verbose when large structures are used, but it's much simpler to work with.
+It's difficult to keep structure names because Go doesn't actually have named types, instead it has named aliases to types.
+We would have to remove all the aliasing layer except the last one on structs, then create a new named structure type, and update all the references to it.
+This is a lot of error prone work, which we opted not to do.

 The last function is a special one, which is called before `main`, and is used to initialize the global variables.
 Since the program has no global variables, it is empty.
+Otherwise it would contain assignments.

+If the Golite program does not provide a `main` function, then an empty one is generated.

 The IR conversion also prepares the control flow for conversion to LLVM IR by removing any constructs that would violate the validation rules.
 This mostly means removing code after `return`, `break` and `continue`.
 The basic blocks are also